ssviridov/DeepFox/pytorch-a2c-ppo/README.md

 ## Run a2c, ppo, acktr on the Animal AI Olympics environment
 Algorithm expects to find environment in `aai_resources/env` directory and task configs in `aai_resources/default_configs`.
 But you can specify different paths using `--env-path` and `--config-dir`.
-I've added new commandline arguments, you can find them in `a2c_ppo_acktr/aai_arguments.py`

 Train recurrent PPO for 100kk interaction steps (use `--headless` for headless mode):
 ```bash